WICG/display-locking/privacy-assessments/auto-expanding-details-privacy.md

 ### 2.8.
 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

-This feature does not expose any information about an origin's state and does not enable sending or receving of any data to or from a network connection.
+This feature does not expose any information about an origin's state and does not enable sending or receiving of any data to or from a network connection.

 ### 2.9.
 Does this specification enable new script execution/loading mechanisms?